 Based on 37 years of youth ministry experience, numerous consulting interviews, and some informal research, let me offer a few thoughts regarding the phenomenon of the disappearing vocational youth pastor.

 - WHERE DID OUR LOVE GO: Anytime a profession becomes deemphasized, devalued, underpaid, and under-appreciated, it’s future is probably not as bright as its past.
 Fortunately, the nation-wide ebb and flow of ministry culture keeps the position of student pastor from vanishing completely.
-From books, blogs, and denominational leadership huddles, the vocational calling of youth pastor has been on the receiving end of finger-pointing for 15+ years.
+From books, blogs, and denominational leadership huddles, the vocational calling of youth pastor has been on the receiving end of finger-pointing since the mid-2000’s.
 Critics are quick to point out the decline in professionalism and productivity flowing from the youth ministry arena.
 Most of all it is the spotlight shining on the declining number of adolescent professions of faith that sound the greatest alarm (as it should).
 We seem to overlook the church-wide decline in attendance when we are determined to find “the” reason for the decline in the number of youth conversions.
 Coupled with the cultural immorality and anti-Christian views defining GenZ, the collective impact of youth ministry is below its golden-age standards of the eighties and nineties.
 The process of discrediting youth ministry is usually unintentional, but, is none the less being perpetuated by church leaders, pastors, staff, parents, and personnel teams across the fruited plains.
 Pointing a finger in one direction for too long can be costly to the Kingdom effort.

 - PUT ME IN COACH: It is no secret that God has and is continuing to tap student pastors as part of His plan to raise up a next-gen of church planters.
 In fact, many healthy churches today were started by former youth pastors.
 It makes sense that God would choose to mobilize His new generation of church planting missionaries using folks who routinely experiment with new methods of reaching lost teenagers and are comfortable with an ever-shifting sub-culture.
 Since youth ministry is a fertile ground for innovation and passion, it serves as a launching pad –of sorts-for developing a church planting mind-set to go, plant, and grow.
 We should be proud to support individuals who are called to gospelizing those areas where the gap between population growth and evangelism has dramatically widened.
 While this is a positive outcome, it is also a depleting factor within the youth ministry pipeline.